Wiley is an author on a variety of legal topics, including:

 Force: Practical Application and The Death of Force Continuums.

-Why Do Plaintiff’s File Constitutional Claims, Rather than Tort Claims?
+Why Do the Plaintiff’s File Constitutional Claims, Rather than Tort Claims?

 A Brief Review of Standards